 I also love how this spray adds volume to your hair if you tousle it a bit, and it has a really great hold that keeps waves from coming undone.
 It doesn’t weigh your hair down or make it feel dirty, and it doesn’t give that greasy look.
 It does give waves a more matte look, though, so if you’re looking for shine, you’re better off with the Oribe option.

-Bumble & Bumble Surf Spray Hairspray 4.2 oz
+Bumble and bumble Surf Spray Hairspray 4.2 oz

 For volume and texture, this spray works wonders.

 R+Co x Ashley Streicher Dreamhouse Cold Pressed Watermelon Waves Spray

 More of a wave spray than a salt spray, this R+Co x Ashley Streicher Dreamhouse Cold Pressed Watermelon Waves Spray is a multi-tasking product that accentuates natural waves while just making your hair look better.
 It moisturizes strands, protects from damage, and enhances color while adding the perfect amount of texture.

 It’s also aesthetically pleasing: Before being shaken up, the bottle features shades of blues and pinks that look pretty on your bathroom counter.
 And the smell, a mix of palo santo, white cedarwood, smoky tobacco leaf, fresh pine needles, and waterlily, is interesting and deep instead of fruity and coconut-y.